dougeby/IntuneDocs/intune/ios-enroll.md

 After these prerequisites are complete, users can install the Company Portal app to enroll their personal iOS devices, or the admin can set up corporate-owned iOS device management.
 Admins can also assign [device enrollment managers](device-enrollment-manager-enroll.md) who can enroll many devices with a single management account.
 Intune supports the following iOS company-owned device enrollment methods:

-## Device enrollment program
+## Device Enrollment Program
-Organizations can purchase iOS devices through Apple's device enrollment program (DEP).
+Organizations can purchase iOS devices through Apple's Device Enrollment Program (DEP).
 DEP lets you deploy an enrollment profile “over the air” to bring devices into management.
-Learn more about [device enrollment program](device-enrollment-program-enroll-ios.md).
+Learn more about [Device Enrollment Program](device-enrollment-program-enroll-ios.md).

-## Apple school manager
+## Apple School Manager
-Apple school manager is a device purchase and enrollment program for schools.
+Apple School Manager is a device purchase and enrollment program for schools.
 Like DEP, you can deploy a profile to enroll devices in management.
-Learn more about [Apple school manager](apple-school-manager-set-up-ios.md).
+Learn more about [Apple School Manager](apple-school-manager-set-up-ios.md).

 ## Apple Configurator
 You can enroll iOS devices with Apple Configurator running on a Mac computer.
 To prepare devices, you USB-connect them and install an enrollment profile.
 You can enroll devices with Apple Configurator in two ways: